- Committee on Foreign Investment in the U.S.

 - Develops U.S. offers and requests based on industry input and assessments from Industry and Analysis industry specialists and domestic law;

 - Serves as principal policy advisor to the Office of the U.S. Trade Representative (USTR) on government procurement market access negotiations;

 - Attends market access negotiations to support USTR and ensure that ITA views are reflected in U.S. proposals; and

 - Analyzes and reports on the outcome and potential benefits stemming from the agreement.

-The Office of Trade Policy and Analysis conducts various analyses on bilateral and multilateral agreements to assess their impact on U.S. industry.
+The Offices of Trade Policy and Analysis conducts various analyses on bilateral and multilateral agreements to assess their impact on U.S. industry.

 - The Office of Trade Negotiations and Analysis produces industry-specific sector reports for the agreements highlighting the effects of the agreement on those industries’ market access in the partner markets.